onflow/cadence-lang.org/docs/tutorial/10-resources-compose.md

 }
 ```

-You should see something like this output:
+If you were to run this transaction, you should see something like this output:

 ```
 > "Howdy Y'all"